-In terms of Section 51 of the Promotion of Access to Information Act (PAIA, Act 2 of 2000), private bodies are required to publish a manual explaining how individuals can request access to records we hold.
-This manual includes:
+In terms of Section 51 of the Promotion of Access to Information Act (PAIA, Act 2 of 2000), private bodies publish a manual explaining how individuals can request access to records they hold.

-Requests may be submitted via email, post (see footer for our address), or online via our website.
+Requests may be submitted to the ARQSA Information Officer via email, post, or online via our website.

 2. Guide on How to Use PAIA

 The South African Human Rights Commission publishes a comprehensive Guide to PAIA, including assistance with forms, procedures, and remedies.
-You can download it from their website or request it directly from them.
 The guide includes:

 - Appeal and complaint mechanisms.